 A one hour flight from the chaotic city of Bangkok, Chiang Mai is like a different world.
 In an area once known as the Lanna Kingdom, this capital of Northern Thailand moves at much slower pace, the air is cooler and the surrounding landscape is still covered in rice fields.
 It is among these peaceful rice fields a mere 30 minutes from the airport and centre of town that the Four Seasons Resort can be found.

 There are many cultural experiences in and around the city of Chiang Mai, but there is so much on offer for guests who wish to linger in the resort.
 Learn some of the Thai Language or even Thai kickboxing, known locally as Muay Thai, it offers a fun way to workout.
 A more gentle activity is to tour the gardens or learn how to plant rice, join the farmers in the resort’s paddy fields and see how they transplant the young plants from the seedbeds.
 Early mornings bring the opportunity of a balloon ride over the Ping River Valley to watch the sun rise over the beautiful temples of Chiang Mai.
-Fitness fans will be delighted with the Health Club and its state of the art equipment, steam room, saunas and 20 metre infinity pool, Younger guests are welcome at the Gecko Club which has a range of activities that will keep them occupied for hours.
+Fitness fans will be delighted with the Health Club and its state of the art equipment, steam room, saunas and 20 metre infinity pool, Younger guests are welcome at the La-On Kids club which has a range of activities that will keep them occupied for hours.

 The Spa is a sanctuary for ultimate relaxation; a place where the therapists bring harmony to the body and spirit; native herbs, spices and oils are all combined in the treatments which are inspired by ancient Thai rituals.